MicrosoftDocs/shell-experience/shell-exp-docs/aishell/overview.md

 - **Azure OpenAI** agent that connects to an instance of **gpt-4o**.
 Use this agent for general AI tasks.
-- **Azure command** agent that can assist with Azure CLI commands.
+- **Copilot in Azure** agent that can assist with Microsoft Azure knowledge.
 Use the Azure agent for assistance with Azure CLI and Azure PowerShell commands.

 The AIShell executable (`aish.exe`) can be run in a standalone experience or in split-screen mode if